pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-user-experience/index.md

 ## Stack Favorites

-Many Pulumi users have access to dozens of hundreds of stacks.
+Many Pulumi users have access to dozens or hundreds of stacks.
 But only a few of those stacks may require regular interaction.
 We've introduced a new Stack Favorites feature to let you flag the stacks that are most important.
-This way you can access those stacks from anywhere in the Service.
+This lets you access those stacks from anywhere in the Service.

 Your favorites list is your own.
-Even if you're part of an organization, your favorites won't be shared with anyone other than you.
+Even if you're part of an organization, your favorites won't be shared with anyone else.
 And you can have as many favorites as you like!

 Look for the star icon next to any stack name and select it to start building your favorites list.